theonlyaustin19/mobile-app-development-/README.md

 | Add a visual representation like a glass-filling animation or icon       | Added a dynamic water icon that changes based on water intake progress    | Provides clear visual feedback on hydration status           |

+## P5 Produce a mobile app that meets the design criteria.

 ## P6 Test a mobile app for functionality, usability, stability and performance.

 ## Functionality testing :